It's So Nice To Finally Meet You, I'm Brittany.

 Do you feel angry with others when they say something shouldn’t hurt you because you aren’t full *insert your race here*?

 INDULGE YOURSELF AND VISUALIZE EXACTLY HOW IT WOULD IMPACT YOUR LIFE IF YOUR MENTAL HEALTH WAS TAKEN CARE OF AND YOU BELONGED TO A COMMUNITY THAT SUPPORTED YOU.

 TELL ME, HOW WOULD YOU FEEL?

-Wouldn't it feel amazing to confidently reply with an answer that fully represents whom you are not only ethnically but also aligning the amazing personality traits you have as well as your natural talents?
+Wouldn't it feel amazing to confidently reply with an answer that fully represents whom you are not only ethnically but also aligning the amazing personality as well as your natural talents?